-The most common CAPTCHAs display a series of distorted letters and numbers.
-The entrant needs to type those letters and numbers into a box before the form will submit successfully.
+The most common CAPTCHAs display a series of letters and numbers.
+The entrant needs to type those characters before they can submit the form.

-In theory, computers can recognize text from images -- but to do so reliably, they have to have a clean, crisp image.
+In theory, computers can recognize text from images — but to do so reliably, they need a clean, crisp image.

-To make it difficult for computers to read the characters, CAPTCHAs are often distorted or placed on a confusing background pattern so that software programs cannot easily identify the letters and numbers by their shape.
+To make it difficult for computers to read the characters, CAPTCHAs are often distorted or placed on a confusing background pattern.
+Software programs cannot easily identify the letters and numbers by their shape.

-Instead of strange letters and numbers, some CAPTCHAs ask people to play a game, such as putting all of the moving images of food on a plate (while ignoring other moving images that don't show food).
+Instead of strange letters and numbers, some CAPTCHAs ask people to play a game, such as putting all of the moving images of food on a plate while ignoring images that don't show food.
 This is also a test that is difficult for a computer to pass.

 Why Are CAPTCHAs So Tricky?

 Although they're supposed to be easy for humans to solve, CAPTCHA codes can be confusing frustrating.
 However, there's a good reason why they are not easier.

-Blocking cheaters and spammers is a game of cat and mouse; cheaters are always trying to crack CAPTCHAs, and companies are trying to strengthen their security to make them harder to get around (while still letting legitimate entries through).
+Blocking cheaters and spammers is a game of cat and mouse; Cheaters are always trying to crack CAPTCHAs and companies are always trying to strengthen their security to make them harder to get around while letting legitimate entries through.

-Understanding the methods that spammers use to circumvent CAPTCHA sheds light on why those CAPTCHA codes are getting harder to enter.
+Understanding the methods that spammers use to circumvent CAPTCHA sheds light on why those CAPTCHA codes can be hard to enter.
 Here are some of the most common ones: